Jelko Yuresha

 Jelko Yuresha (9 May 1937 – 8 July 2020) was a British ballet dancer and choreographer.
-He and his wife, ballerina Belinda Wright, toured internationally as “Ambassadors of Dance” for the United Kingdom from 1966 to 1977.
+He and his wife, ballerina Belinda Wright, toured internationally as "Ambassadors of Dance" for the United Kingdom from 1966 to 1977.

 In 1959 he partnered with Wright for the first time at a Royal Command Performance before Queen Elizabeth the Queen Mother.

 Early life

 Jelko Yuresha was born Željko Jureša in Zagreb, Croatia.
 His stepfather, Andrija, was a shoemaker and his mother, Slavica, a seamstress.
 During World War II his family was forced to live in underground bunkers because of the occupation by the German army.
-Between 1944-1945 Zagreb suffered constant bombing by the Allies and his family survived barely at subsistence level.
-Despite these hardships Yuresha began performing with the children’s theatre of Zagreb’s Artistic School at age six.
+Between 1944 and 1945 Zagreb suffered constant bombing by the Allies and his family survived barely at subsistence level.
+Despite these hardships Yuresha began performing with the children's theatre of Zagreb's Artistic School at age six.
 He studied dance under choreographer Mile Jovanović in Zagreb.
 On his eighth birthday in 1945, Yugoslav Partisans liberated his hometown.

 He studied dance under Mile Jovanović in Zagreb and soon after was accepted by the International Ballet School in Kaštel Kambelovac near Split at the end of 1952 where he came under the tutelage of Ana Roje, the Prima Ballerina of the Croatian ballet.
 Yuresha advanced rapidly through the corps de ballet to soloist with prominent roles.